AM5800/self_drifing_car/behavioral_cloning/Readme.md

 Mindblowing scheme is here

+## Throttle
+First I used default throttle value.
+But soon I realized that it is too small for second track with it's steep uphill climb.
+So I came with this formula:

+[formula]

+Important thing about this formula is that it has value 1.0 when current vehicle speed is zero.
+And then throttle gently decrases as car reaches maximum speed of 25 miles per hour.

+Why not just set throttle to maximum?
+Well, this will lead to increased vehicle speed.
+And I didn't train my models for that.

 # Results
 Default model predicts steering angle and drives with constant throttle.
 But this constant throttle is just not enough for test track 2 because it has some uphill parts.
 I have changed throttle according to this formula: